spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

 **Readings:** Recordings of the recitation of a literary work.

-  **Drama:** a composition in verse or prose intended to portray life or character or to tell a story usually involving conflicts and emotions through action and dialogue and typically designed for theatrical performance.
+  **Drama:** A composition in verse or prose intended to portray life or character or to tell a story usually involving conflicts and emotions through action and dialogue and typically designed for theatrical performance.

   **Fiction:** Readings of literature in the form of prose, especially short stories and novels, that describes imaginary events and people.